4 Standout Facebook Marketing Campaigns

 Coupons, apps, real-time content, Q&As; prove a hit with Facebook users.

-Facebook marketing can take the shape of coupons, apps, and even live-streaming video events.
-In 2014, the NBA, Listerine, MTV and one small sporting goods business ventured into new territory with unique Facebook marketing campaigns.
+Facebook marketing can take the shape of coupons, apps, and even live-streaming video events., the NBA, Listerine, MTV and one small sporting goods business ventured into new territory with unique Facebook marketing campaigns.

 1. Hesselson’s Tests The Facebook Waters And Makes a Splash